RichardLitt/knowledge/words.md

-foley, adj. the name for the kind of recording that sound recorders for movies do with lots of little things that make a movie more realistic lexicographical order, n. mathematics term for alphabetic order which includes numbers hegiras, n. an exodus or migration.
+foley, adj. the name for the kind of recording that sound recorders for movies do with lots of little things that make a movie more realistic lexicographical order, n. mathematics term for alphabetic order which includes numbers hegiras, n. an exodus or migration. janjaweed, n.
+African reavers.
+From an Arabic phrase meaning 'devils on horseback'